mariozig/rangy-rails/README.md

 for [Rangy](https://code.google.com/p/rangy/), "a cross-browser JavaScript range and selection library" written by the magnificent [Tim Down](http://www.timdown.co.uk/).

-The `rangy-rails` gem includes Rangy core and all of it's modules.  `rangy-rails`' version will be kept in sync with Rangy's version as this gem really adds nothing but a conveinent way of getting Rangy into your Rails app.
+The `rangy-rails` gem includes Rangy core and all of it's modules.
+The `rangy-rails` version will be kept in sync with Rangy's version as this gem really adds nothing but a convenient way of getting Rangy into your Rails app.

 ## Installation